SEI-R-2-22/u2_lab_password_validator/README.md

 ## Instructions

 1. Fork and clone this repository into your `sandbox` directory.
-1. Change into the new directory with `cd password-validator.
+1. Change into the new directory with `cd password-validator`.
 1. Install dependencies with `npm install`.
 1. Open the project in VS Code with `code .`.
 1. Back in the Terminal type `npm run start` to start your development server.